Sunbird-Knowlg/sunbird-content-player/README.md

 		"channel": "" // To identify the channel(Channel ID).
 Default value ""
 		"pdata": // Producer information.
 Generally the App which is creating the event, default value {}
 		{
 		  "id": "", // Producer ID.
-For ex: For ekstep it would be "portal" or "genie" "pid": , // Optional.
+For ex: For sunbird it would be "portal" or "genie" "pid": , // Optional.
 In case the component is distributed, then which instance of that component "ver": "", // version of the App
 		},